Problem

 Let RabbitMQ’s competing consumers do the load balancing.

-- Adding a new provider becomes an infrastructure change instead of a data change
+- Adding a new entity would require a new queue — an infrastructure change instead of a DB config change

 See also